-CASE 1 If $p' \neq p$, then $D_1 = e'(D_0)$ by Lemma 1 This is impossible since any successor of a 0valent configuration is 0-valent (See Figure 2)
+- Case 1.
+If $p' \neq p$ , then $D_1 = e'(D_0)$ by Lemma 1.
+This is impossible, since any successor of a 0-valent configuration is 0-valent.
+(See Figure 2.) - Case 2.
+If p' = p, then consider any finite deciding run from $C_0$ in which p takes no steps.

-CASE 2 If p' = p, then consider any finite deciding p-free run from C_0 with corresponding schedule σ , and let $A = \sigma(C_0)$ By Lemma 1, σ is applicable to D_1 , and it leads to an i-valent configuration $E_i = \sigma(D_i)$, i = 0, 1 Also by Lemma

-1, $e(A) = E_0$ and $e(e'(A)) = E_1$.
-(See Figure 3)

-Hence, A is bivalent, which is impossible since A is univalent
+Let $\sigma$ be the corresponding schedule, and let $A = \sigma(C_0)$ .
+By Lemma 1, $\sigma$ is applicable to $D_i$ , and it leads to an i-valent configuration $E_i = \sigma(D_i)$ , i = 0, 1.
+Also by Lemma 1, $e(A) = E_0$ and $e(e'(A)) = E_1$ .
+(See Figure 3.)
+Hence, A is bivalent.
+But this is impossible since the run to A is deciding (by assumption), so A must be univalent.

-In each case, we reached a contradiction, so D contains a bivalent configuration.
+In each case, we reached a contradiction, so $\mathcal D$ contains a bivalent configuration. $\square$

-Any deciding run from a bivalent initial configuration goes to a univalent configuration, so there must be some single step which goes from a bivalent to a univalent configuration Such a step determines the eventual decision value We now show that it is always possible to run the system in a way that avoids such steps, leading to an admissible non-deciding run.
+Any deciding run from a bivalent initial configuration goes to a univalent configuration, so there must be some single step that goes from a bivalent to a univalent configuration.
+Such a step determines the eventual decision value.
+We now show that it is always possible to run the system in a way that avoids such steps, leading to an admissible nondeciding run.

-The run is constructed in stages, starting from an initial configuration We ensure that the run is admissible in the following way.
-A queue of processes is maintained, initially in an arbitrary order, and the message buffer in a configuration is ordered according to the time the messages were sent, earliest first Each stage consists of one or more process steps The stage ends with the first process in the process queue taking a step in which, if its message queue was not empty at the start of the stage, its earliest message is received The process is then moved to the back of the process queue.
-In any infinite sequence of such stages every process takes infinitely many steps and receives The run is therefore every message sent to it admissible Our problem of course is to do this in such a way as to avoid a decision ever being reached.
+The run is constructed in stages, starting from an initial configuration.
+We ensure that the run is admissible in the following way.
+A queue of processes is maintained, initially in an arbitrary order, and the message buffer in a configuration is ordered according to the time the messages were sent, earliest first.
+Each stage consists of one or more process steps.
+The stage ends with the first process in the process queue taking a step in which, if its message queue was not empty at the start of the stage, its earliest message is received.
+This process is then moved to the back of the process queue.
+In any infinite sequence of such stages every process takes infinitely many steps and receives every message sent to it.
+The run is therefore admissible.
+Our problem, of course, is to do this in such a way as to avoid a decision ever being reached.

-Let C_0 be a bivalent initial configuration whose existence is assured by Lemma 2.
-Execution begins in C_0 , and we ensure that every stage begins from a bivalent configuration.
+Let $C_0$ be a bivalent initial configuration whose existence is assured by Lemma 2.
+Execution begins in $C_0$ , and we ensure that every stage begins from a bivalent configuration.
 Suppose then that configuration C is bivalent and that process p heads the priority queue.
-Let m be the earliest message to p in C's message buffer, if any, and φ otherwise Let e = (p, m) By Lemma 3, there is a bivalent configuration C' reachable from C by a schedule in which e is the last event applied.
-The corresponding sequence of steps defines the stage
+Let m be the earliest message to p in C's message buffer, if any, and $\emptyset$ otherwise.
+Let e = (p, m).
+By Lemma 3, there is a bivalent configuration C' reachable from C by a schedule in which e is the last event applied.
+The corresponding sequence of steps defines the stage.

 Since each stage ends in a bivalent configuration, every stage in the construction of the infinite schedule succeeds.
-The resulting run is admissible, and no decision is ever reached It follows that P is not totally correct
+The resulting run is admissible, and no decision is ever reached.
+It follows that P is not totally correct. $\square$